 The PPP was given $284 billion to fund additional forgivable loans.
 These loans are not included in taxable income and you can deduct expenses that were paid with your forgiven PPP loan with no restrictions.
 Companies that were “hard hit” can qualify for a second round of PPP money.
 Currently, small companies and non-profits with 300 or fewer employees that can show a 25% loss of gross receipts during any quarter of 2020, when compared to 2019, which totals 2.5 times the average monthly payroll up to $2 million, are in this category and allowed to re-apply for PPP funds.

-Additionally, new types of business are now eligible for PPP loans, including hospitals, local newspapers and broadcasters (TV and radio), local chamber of commerce and other “promotion” organizations and 501(c)(6).
+Additionally, new types of businesses are now eligible for PPP loans, including hospitals, local newspapers and broadcasters (TV and radio), local chambers of commerce, and other “promotion” organizations and 501(c)(6).
 There are some exceptions to this eligibility tied to how much money such organizations receive from lobbying.

-The bill also included $20 billion for Economic Injury Disaster Loan (EIDL) grants, $3.5 billion for SBA debt relief and $2 billion for enhancements to SBA lending.
+The bill also included $20 billion for Economic Injury Disaster Load (EIDL) grants, $3.5 billion for SBA debt relief and $2 billion for enhancements to SBA lending.

-This bill extends the Employee Retention Tax Credit (ERTC), which has been expanded through July 1, 2021, including some clarifications and addition to the original provision:
+This stimulus bill extends the Employee Retention Tax Credit (ERTC), which has been expanded through July 1, 2021, including some clarifications and additions to the original provision:

 - Increased credit rate from 50% to 70%.

 - Increases per-employee creditable wages to $10,000 per quarter.

 - Makes it easier to get the credit by lowering the limit for declining YoY gross receipts from 50% to 20%.

 - Changes the definition of “large employer” for determining the qualified wage based on 100.
 This applies to organizations with 500 or less employees.